matrixinfer-ai/kthena/docs/kthena/docs/getting-started/quick-start.md

 Get up and running with Kthena in minutes!
 This guide will walk you through deploying your first AI model.
 We'll install a model from Hugging Face and perform inference using a simple curl command.

+We have two optional ways to quicky start using kthena to deploy LLM.

+1. ModelBooster
+2. ModelServing

 ## Prerequisites

 - Kthena installed on your Kubernetes cluster (see [Installation](./installation.md))
 - Access to a Kubernetes cluster with `kubectl` configured
 - Pod in Kubernetes can access the internet

+## ModelBooster

+Kthena ModelBooster is a Custom Resource Definitions(CRD) of Kthena that provides a simple way to deploy LLMs.
+It allows you to deploy LLMs with a single click.

-## Step 1: Create a ModelBooster Resource
+**Step 1: Create a ModelBooster Resource**

 Create the example model in your namespace (replace `<your-namespace>` with your actual namespace):